top of page

 Inmate grabbing a book through bars from a person

 Be sure to choose a book that you're loved one is actually interested in or something that aligns with their future goals.
-If you can't think of any right now that's ok we have a list of popular books in prison.
-These are classics in nearly every compound so use this list to spark some ideas for you.
+If you can't think of any right now that's ok.
+We have a list of popular books for inmates.
+These are classics in nearly every compound so use this list to spark some ideas.

 • As a Man Thinketh by James Allen — short and timeless.